dyslexictech/hello-world/README.md

 # hello-world
-my first ever git project
+My first ever git project.

+My goal is to completely teach myself full stack development.
+I will set SMART goals for myself to accomplish this.